-Fagnolles Castle, locally known as Château de Fagnolles, lies in a field just north of the village of Fagnolle south west of the city of Dinant in the province of Namur in the Wallonia region in Belgium.
+Fagnolles Castle, locally known as Château de Fagnolles, lies in a field just north of the village of Fagnolle, in the province of Namur in the Wallonia region in Belgium.

-The castle dates back to the late 12th century and was built by the counts of Henegouwen (Hainaut in French).
-Since 1485 it was situated on the borders of the principality of Luik (Liége in French).
-The castle belonged to several families until 1554 when it was taken by the French during the war between the French king Henri II and Charles Quint.
+The castle dates back to the late 12th century and was built by the counts of Hainaut.
+Since 1485 it was situated on the borders of the principality of Liége.
+The castle belonged to several families until 1554 when it was taken by the French during the war between the French king Henri II and Charles V, the Holy Roman Emperor.
 In 1555 it was reconquered by William of Orange (nicknamed the Silent) who partially dismantled it.
-In 1817 the castle was attached to the province of Namen (Namur in French).
+In 1817 the castle was attached to the province of Namur.
 It was the property of the Princes de Ligne until 1920.

 Fagnolles Castle was set up in the Syrian-Palestine style as a quadrilateral fortress with, originally, four high towers at each corner.
 The castle underwent transformations in the 14th century.
 Also in the 15th century it was modernized by Gérard d'Enghien and Marie de Fagnolle.
 The castle is situated in a muddy meadow skirted by the brook which formerly fed the moat that circles the castle.
 In front of the former drawbridge was a barbican of which nowadays the ruins can be seen.
 The castle and its outer ward were circled by a second defensive wall.
 Also remains of this wall are still visible.